gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Introduced flag for individual task `rerun`

-A new built-in `--rerun` option is now available for every task.
-The effect is similar to `--rerun-tasks`, but it forces a rerun only on the specific task to which it was directly applied.
-For example, you can force tests to run ignoring up-to-date checks like this:
+Every task can now use the `--rerun` option.
+This option works like `--rerun-tasks`, except `--rerun` only effects a single task.
+For example, you can force tests to ignore up-to-date checks like this:
 ```
 gradle test --rerun
 ```